 The extreme southeastern corner of the block (at the end of Townsend Street) is within the APE for archaeology.
-It is possible that buried archaeological deposits are present below the twentiethcentury fill in the APE in the former creek bed.
+It is possible that buried archaeological deposits are present below the twentieth-century fill in the APE in the former creek bed.
 The former Mud Island, which would have higher potential for archaeological sites than the surrounding creek bed, is not within the APE.
 The potential of prehistoric archaeological deposits on the creek bottom is low but could include features such as fish weirs, although such sites would be buried under 9 feet of fill.
 There is no potential for prehistoric archaeological deposits within the fill itself.
-The potential for historic archaeological deposits within the fill itself.
-The potential for historic or industrial buildings on the block.
+The potential for historic archaeological deposits in the APE is low because historic maps show no evidence of domestic or industrial buildings on the block.
 Domestic deposits are unlikely because no houses were near this location.
 There is also low potential for landfill stabilization structures and cribbing present within the fill itself.